Trailer and Key Art Released for Hulu's "Perfect Wife: The Mysterious Disappearance of Sherri Papini" - LaughingPlace.com

-The trailer and key art have been revealed for Hulu’s upcoming original documentary series, Perfect Wife: The Mysterious Disappearance of Sherri Papini.
+Hulu has shared the trailer and key art for their upcoming original docuseries, Perfect Wife: The Mysterious Disappearance of Sherri Papini.

 What’s Happening:

-- The three-episode docu series premieres all episodes June 20, 2024 on Hulu.
+- The three-episode docuseries premieres with all episodes June 20th, 2024 on Hulu.

 Synopsis: